apache/bigtop/bigtop_toolchain/README.md

 ## Requirements

-Due to redistribution restrictions the Oracle JDK must be downloaded seperately.
+For RedHat/Centos, due to redistribution restrictions the Oracle JDK must be downloaded seperately.

 Download the JDK 64bit rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u45-linux-amd64.rpm to files/.

+Download the JDK 64 bit jdk-7u60-linux-x64.gz file into files/

 The Ant/Maven/Forrest sources will be downloaded automatically.
 If you already have them and do not want to download them again please copy the source